ipungg-junior/generic_io_controller/readme.md

 - `pin_number` (integer, required): GPIO pin number to control
 - `value` (integer, required): Pin state (0 = LOW, 1 = HIGH)
 - `auto_reverse` (integer, optional): Auto-reverse state delay in milliseconds (0 = no auto-reverse)
+- `main_relay` (integer, optional): param for setting the main door relay. if value is "1" the main door relay will be change into pin_number that choosed

 **Response**:
 ```json